casper-network/docs/source/docs/casper/resources/tutorials/advanced/multi-sig-management.md

 casper-client send-deploy --node-address https://rpc.testnet.casperlabs.io -i hello_world_two_signatures
 ```

-The `hello_world.wasm` will run and add a named key to the account.
+The `hello_world.wasm` will run and add another named key to the account.

-### Step 9: Remove a key from the account
+### Step 8: Remove a key from the account

 This example shows how to remove a key from the account if it becomes compromised.
 The example adds a fourth associated key with `account-hash-77ea2e433c94c9cb8303942335da458672249d38c1fa5d1d7a7500b862ff52a4`, and then removes it using the `remove_account.wasm` session code.